MatthieuRu/energy-cross-border-flows/README.md

 ```

 ### Scraper
-Scraper Class which allow to scrape the data from enstoe, for a two specifics countries betwen now and a year ago.
+Scraper Class which allows scraping the data from enstoe,  for two specific countries between now and a year ago.

-The class is associate a to a script: `main.py`, which is runing a scraper for a list of countries in **scope** coming from a `config.yml`.
-You need to add as argument the api key provide by entsoe.
+The class is associate a to a script: `main.py`, which is running a scraper for a list of countries in **scope** coming from a `config.yml`.
+You need to add as argument the api key provided by entsoe.
-*The container with the Postrge & the db_manager need to be run to be able to store the data.*
+*The container with the Postgre & the db_manager need to be run to be able to store the data.*

 To run the scraper:
 ```